CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Milestone_2.md

 **Context**

 The second milestone encompass the last part of the project.
 It has been run in week-by-week sprints, which include a weekly update and go/no go for the next sprint.
 The output of the sprints will form the deliverables 2a.1 to 2a.8.
 Sprints will culminate in a blueprint (2b.) outlining what the proposed solution is based on the team’s research.
-The blueprint will be stored on github for public access.

 **Deliverables**